naeemasma/statistical-analysis/README.md

-we want to study barriers that impede university students from eating healthily and answer the following questions:
+We want to study barriers that impede university students from eating healthily and answer the following questions:

 - Are the students in health science degrees more conscious of a balanced diet?